roikonen/scalablemodeling/README.md

 > "The most scalable businesses in the world are software businesses."
 > _**Bill Gates** (Founder of Microsoft)_

-Success is not just about growing fast—it's about building the right infrastructure from the outset, so that growth becomes an advantage, not a challenge.
+Success is not just about growing fast — it's about building the right infrastructure from the outset, so that growth becomes an advantage, not a challenge.

 # Scalable Modeling – The Upfront Modeling Technique